-If a damaged vehicle has repair costs that equal 75% or greater than the fair market value of the vehicle determined by the insurance agency, they will declare the vehicle a total loss.
-At that point, the state of South Carolina will assign the vehicle a salvage title, meaning it cannot be driven or registered unless you rebuild the vehicle.
+If a damaged vehicle has repair costs that equal 75% or greater than the fair market value of the vehicle determined by the insurance agency, they will consider and declare the vehicle a totale loss.
+At that point, the state of South Carolina will assign the vehicle a salvage title, meaning it cannot be driven or registered unless you restore or rebuild the vehicle.
+What is rebuilt title meaning?

 To apply for a salvage title, if the insurance company does not do it for you, complete a Request for Salvage (Total Loss) Title (Form TR-3).
 Provide the certificate of title and the registration papers with your name on them, and then fill out the Application for Certificate of Title and Registration for Motor Vehicle or Manufactured Home/Mobile Home (Form 400).